JanDalhuysen/B2B-Chess/README.md

-# JChess: Local Bot-vs-Bot Chess with Raylib
+# B2B-Chess: Local Bot-vs-Bot Chess with Raylib

 This project lets you watch two chess engines (UCI bots) play against each other locally, with a graphical board using Raylib and custom piece images.